 So now we know what the symptoms are, let’s look at some of the possible solutions to this weird stalling problem.

 If you are mechanically-minded or a DIY type person, then these checks and fixes are relatively easy to perform and can be carried out with no special tools.

 So let’s start by looking at the most common reasons why Jeeps stall and work our way down.

 Electrical gremlins are a real pain in the, “you know what”, to diagnose at times.
 These can cause sudden stalls and even the inability to restart the engine again.

-A very common cause of sudden fails on Jeeps and many other modern vehicles are the CPS (Crank Position Sensor).
+A very common cause of sudden fails on Jeeps and many other modern vehicles is the CPS (Crank Position Sensor).

 Take note not to use sub-standard electrical components when replacing.
 When replacing electrical parts, use only genuine MOPAR parts for best performance and functionality.

-Bad CPS Symptoms include but not limited to:
+Bad CPS Symptoms include but are not limited to:

 |1||Erratic engine behavior|

 |4||Decrease in engine power|